“I have a gut feeling!”

 - Aid in bowel movement

 The large intestine is a sensitive part of your gut because it is lined with plenty of nerve cells.
 This explains why your gut reacts when you have imbalances in other corners of your body.
 You’ve probably heard of women who have diarrhea, constipation while others have both.
 That’s because IBS has three types!
 IBS with diarrhea happens when your intestines are hyper, so it expels food faster.
 IBS with constipation occurs because your intestines are sluggish.
 IBS mixed is an unpredictable type of IBS.
 You might suffer from episodes of diarrhea and constipation.
 You may also experience other symptoms such as bloating, distension and bowel incontinence.
 Low back pain and fatigue are also common.
 Experts can’t pinpoint the exact cause of IBS.
 They say it’s a combination of poor diet, too much stress, Small Intestinal Bacterial Overgrowth (SIBO), digestive conditions and faulty communication between your brain and gut.
 Know how SIBO causes irritable bowel syndrome in our FACT BOX below!

 On the other hand, menopause itself doesn’t cause IBS, but hormonal changes during this time can play with your gut.

+Your gut depends on estrogen and progesterone big time.
+In fact, your gut has thousands of estrogen and progesterone receptors.
 Estrogen and progesterone tell your gut when to digest, release stomach acids, propel food to your anus and relax.
 These two hormones also have anti-inflammatory effects which are good for food intolerance.
 Estrogen and progesterone also regulate cortisol, a hormone that offsets gut balance when not controlled properly.

 When your female hormones decrease in menopause, it makes your digestive system sluggish.
 If you already have IBS, or you have gut discomforts, menopause might make your symptoms worse.